Adirondack Getaway >

 small bridges which pass over gorgeous creeks and streams.

-Northville-Lake Placid Trail is only a mile from Lapland Lake.
+Northville-Lake Placid Trail is just minutes from Lapland Lake.

 This marked trail is a wonderful place to snowshoe (and to